martin2018git/finalproject/README.md

     1. Once @owners approve the property to be sold, the owner initiates the sale by invoking #beginSale with a given @askingPrice.
-    2. If the property does not have any interested buyers, the @owner can initiate another voting on a lowerd price.
+    2. If the property does not have any interested buyers, the @owner can initiate another voting on a lowered price.
 If @owners agreed on the lower price, the @owner can:
             a) readjust the sale price by re-calling #beginSale again, or
             b) cancel the sale by calling #cancelSale